cmkushnir/NMSModBuilder/Doc/Tab_ModScripts.md

 This is an in-memory dll that contains all the code defined in all the scripts.

 Due to how the scripts are currently associated with the mod assembly project, all scripts must compile without errors in order to build the mod assembly, even if the are disabled.
-However, only enabled mods will be executed and have any of their loose files included in the built mod pak.
+However, only enabled mods will be executed and have their loose files included in the built mod pak.

 Once the mod assembly is built goto the [Mod Builder](Tab_ModBuilder.md) tab.